beoptimal369/poppins/README.md

 - ...
 - MLA
     - https://arxiv.org/pdf/2602.10718
+- RMSNorm
+- RoPE
-- Swiglu
+- ReLU²
-- RMS Norm
+- KV Cache
 - Memory
     - Multi Turn
     - Turso
     - RLM
     - Abstract Syntax Tree

 ## FAQ

 ### What is a neural network?
 - A neural network is a mathematical function that transforms an input into an output through a series of calculations
-- A neural network is composed of many simple operations arranged in sequence
-- A neural network's mathematical function includes weights and biases that are used to calculate the output.
-At the beginning of training the weights and biases are random & through training these numbers get good enough to produce quality outputs
+- A neural network's mathematical function includes weights and biases that are used to calculate the output
+- At the beginning of training the weights and biases are random & through training these numbers get good enough to produce quality outputs

 ### What is a model?
-- A model is an instance of a neural network that has been trained w/ samples, can recieve inputs (prompt) and provides quality outputs (response)
+- A model is an instance of a neural network that has been trained w/ samples, can recieve inputs (prompts) and provides quality outputs (responses)

 ### What is training?